The Two-Parameter Brane Sigma-Model and Extended Solutions of M-Theory: Conclusions

-Our work argues in favour of an extension to M-theory to a theory which includes M*-theory and M'-theory as well and set in a space-time constructed from the coordinates derived from the $l_1$ representation of $E_{11}$.
+Our work argues in favour of an extension to $M$-theory to a theory which includes $M^*$-theory and $M'$-theory as well and set in a space-time constructed from the coordinates derived from the $l_1$ representation of $E_{11}$.
 A necessary consequence of our observations is that solutions in M-theory must exist which depend non-trivially on the ``exotic coordinates" $y_{\mu\nu}$, $z_{\mu\nu\rho\sigma\tau}$ and so on.
 Recently there has been significant progress in constructing solutions which depend on extra coordinates in the settings of double field theory (DFT) and exceptional field theory (EFT), large parts of each construction may be understood as being derivable from the $E_{11}$ framework for M-theory.
 A large class of solutions to these theories have been investigated in \cite{Berkeley:2014nza,Berman:2014hna,Berman:2014jsa,Bakhmatov:2016kfn,Blair:2016xnn} where solutions have been constructed which depend on an extra coordinate.
 The search for solutions to DFT and EFT benefits from the `section condition' which projects out extra coordinates dependent upon the choice of duality frame.
 There remains some work to do to relate the construction of solutions from a brane $\sigma$-model to the solutions found from DFT and EFT.
+Two issues appear particularly immediate in this respect.
 Firstly, while the idea of the duality frame can be interpreted naturally as singling out the sub-algebra of $E_{11}$ used to define the symmetric space on which the $\sigma$-model is constructed, there has yet to be any work done on investigating the brane $\sigma$-model when the coordinates of the $\sigma$-model are identified with exotic coordinates.
-Secondly there is no obvious requirement for the section-condition from the $E_{11}$ point of view, while in DFT and EFT it plays a crucial role in simplifying the dependence of the theory on the extra coordinates to the point that solutions to the equations of motion may be constructed \cite{Berkeley:2014nza,Berman:2014hna,Berman:2014jsa}.
-It seems crucial for future work that the section-condition is given an interpretation within the brane $\sigma$-model setting.
-There remains a great deal of work to do in investigating the role of exotic coordinates in physical theory, the prime challenge being to construct and interpret a greater variety of brane solutions dependent on the enlarged space-time.
+Secondly there is no necessary requirement for the section-condition from the $E_{11}$ point of view, while in DFT and EFT it plays a crucial role in simplifying the dependence of the theory on the extra coordinates to the point that solutions to the equations of motion may be constructed \cite{Berkeley:2014nza,Berman:2014hna,Berman:2014jsa}.
+It seems sensible for future work that the section-condition is given an interpretation within the brane $\sigma$-model setting as a consistency check on the two approaches to the infinite-dimensional space-time of $M$-theory\footnote{See the recent paper \cite{Bossard:2017wxl} where the section condition has been adopted within the $E_{11}$ framework.}.